isadorasophia/murder/docs/src/Bang/Components/RequiresAttribute.md

 public class RequiresAttribute : Attribute
 ```

-This is an attribute that tells that a given component requires another component
-            when adding it to the entity.
+Marks a component as requiring other components when being added to an entity.
             This is an attribute that tells that a given data requires another one of the same type.
             For example: a component requires another component when adding it to the entity,
-            or a system requires another system when additing it to a world.
+            or a system requires another system when adding it to a world.
             If this is for a system, it assumes that the system that depends on the other one comes first.

 **Implements:** _[Attribute](https://learn.microsoft.com/en-us/dotnet/api/System.Attribute?view=net-7.0)_